Generate Interface Implementation

 This feature is available in MFractor Professional

-The Generate Implementation for Interface code action allows you to quickly generate a class implementing stubs for the members of an interface in a convenient and quick way, avoiding the hurdle of having to create a file from the standard interface and having to type the class implementation.
+The Generate Implementation for Interface code action generates a class that implements stubs for the members of an interface in a convenient and quick way, avoiding the hurdle of having to create a file from the standard interface and having to type the class implementation.

 Using the Code Action

 This code action appears on the context menu of Visual Studio code editor when the cursor are placed where the action may take.
-For this code action, it can be invoked from the interface declaration file when the cusor is over the interface name or it's body, except when you are over a method name or other symbol.
+This code action can be invoked from an interface declaration, except when you are over a method name or other symbol.

 Enter keyboard shortcut: